-YouTube is the most popular video sharing platform – users watch a billion hours of videos per day!
-If you have great video content that can be of value then YouTube will be the right fit.
+YouTube is the most popular video sharing platform, users across the world watch around a billion hours of videos per day!
+If you have great video content that can be of value, then YouTube will be the right fit.

 Use keywords in the video title, description, and tags to gain maximum exposure.
 Where possible, link people back to your business site to drive traffic before people move on to another video.

-If you’re a restaurant who wants to show people how to make your signature dish during lockdown, YouTube will be a top choice for you.
+If you’re a restaurant who wants to show people how to make your signature dish, YouTube will be a top choice for you.
 YouTube also works really well for businesses who sell more complicated products (generally tech related) as they can do in-depth videos showing off all of the features.

 Much like Instagram, Snapchat is a visual platform that showcases photos and videos.
 However, there is much less requirement for high quality images which makes it easier to create content for.
 Users can upload stories for all their contacts to see as well as send content to individuals.

 Snapchat is exceptionally popular with users under the age of 25.
-So, if your target market is young Millennials, then Snapchat could be a suitable platform.
+So, if your target market is young Millennials or Gen Z, then Snapchat could be a suitable platform.
 As the users are younger, Snapchat only works with brands that can be funny and quirky with their content.
 Snapchat is not the place for serious product discussion.